jiyong-park/jiyong-park.github.io/_pages/data.md

 toc_icon: "bookmark"
 ---

-1. **Park, J.**, Han, K., and Lee, B., 2022.
+1. **Park, J.**, Han, K., and Lee, B., 2023.
 “Green Cloud?
-An Empirical Analysis of Cloud Computing and Energy Efficiency,” ***Management Science***, forthcoming.
+An Empirical Analysis of Cloud Computing and Energy Efficiency,” ***Management Science***, (69:3), pp.1639-1664.
   * [Data and Replication Code][MS22-1]

-2. **Park, J.**, Son, Y., and Angst, C., 2022.
-“Value of Centralized IT in Building Resilience During Crises: Evidence from U.S. Higher Education’s Transition to Emergency Remote Teaching,” ***MIS Quarterly***, forthcoming.
+2. **Park, J.**, Son, Y., and Angst, C., 2023.
+“The Value of Centralized IT in Building Resilience During Crises: Evidence from U.S. Higher Education’s Transition to Emergency Remote Teaching,” ***MIS Quarterly***, (47:1), pp.451-482.
   * [Data and Replication Code][MISQ22-1]